-But beyond the content-side of your brand, making a promise of digital security and privacy is now becoming the gold standard of business, as most of our interactions have moved to cyberspace.
+But beyond the content-side of your brand, making a promise of cybersecurity and privacy is now becoming the gold standard of business, as most of our interactions have moved to cyberspace.
 The measures and behaviours that fall under this promise can be summed up with the term cybercapacity.

-Most SMEs, solopreneurs and freelancers do not prioritise investing resources into the development of a strong cybercapacity foundation.
+Most SMEs do not prioritise investing resources into the development of a strong cybercapacity foundation.
 Unfortunately, this is often linked with the misleading belief of many small businesses around being “too small” or “insignificant” to fall on the radar of malicious cyber actors.
 But the size of a company does not provide protection from any cyberrisks.
 In fact, the likelihood of small businesses having a weaker cybercapacity can be a good enough reason for becoming a target.

 Furthermore, risks in digital space also stretch beyond the common understanding of a cyberattack initiated by a hacker.
 For example, without an appropriate backup system and routine, you may lose valuable client material as a result of a technical accident with your computer that happens on your own accord.
 Seemingly small aspects of our own behaviour can put the digital integrity of our assets and interactions at risk.

-To get started with the first steps of building your cybercapacity, check out our free Cyberpower Challenge:
+To get started with the first steps of building your cybercapacity, check out our Quick-Start Your Cyberpower course:

 Developing Your Brand Communication